Traap/archlinux/docs/set-local-time.md

 ---
 __Note:__
-* Besides `arch-chroot /mnt`, the steps abofe can always be used to change your local time zone.
+* Besides `arch-chroot /mnt`, the steps abobe can always be used to change your local time zone.